triforkamsterdam/BrightcenterSDK-Corona/README.md

 Use this SDK to make it easy to communicate with the Brightcenter backend.

 ### Download the project
 To use this SDK you need to download this project.
-You could also just download the `brightcenterSDK.lua` file.
+You could also just download the `brightcenterSDK.lua` file and the `brightcenterScreens.lua` file.
 You'll need to include that file into your own project by just adding it to your project folder.

 ### Use the SDK